Transparent reporting combined with anonymity of individual scores are central to the design of Friday.

 Each user sees what they are part of, so employees ("participants") see:

 This means that everyone sees vertically up, but not horizontally across the organization.
-Only the individuals themselves see their own responses.
+Only the individuals themselves see their own response scores.

 There is flexibility in Friday to increase the number of people who need to respond before a team/organization score is revealed, but it can't be reduced to less than three.